mentealterne/capacitor-react-nest-boilerplate/README.md

 or

-`yarn install`
+`yarn install`\
+`yarn start:client` to start Ionic app\
+`yarn start:server` to start Nestjs backend

-Remember to replace all occurrencies of `capacitor-react-nest-boilerplate` with your app name
+Remember to replace all occurrencies of `capacitor-react-nest-boilerplate` with your app name.